roger-that-dev/nerd-athletic-blog/README.md

 - Not a huge amount of error handling at this point in time
 - Much of the code is not yet typed
 - The favicon can only be two initials
+- There are no tests and I probably won't write any unless I start having problems

 ## Project Structure